 Intercorporate Services Agreements.
 As discussed elsewhere in this proxy statement, we and certain related companies have entered into ISAs.
 Under the ISAs, employees of one company provide certain services, including executive officer services, to the other company on an annual fixed fee basis.
 The services rendered under the ISAs may include executive, management, financial, internal audit, accounting, tax, legal, insurance, insurance claims management, risk management, real estate management, environmental management, treasury, human resources, technical, consulting, administrative, office, occupancy and other services as required from time to time in the ordinary course of the recipient's business.
 The fees paid pursuant to the ISAs are generally based upon an estimated percentage of the time devoted by employees of the provider of the services to the business of the recipient and the employer's cost related to such employees, which includes the expense for the employees' compensation and an overhead component that takes into account other employment related costs.
 Generally, each of the ISAs renews on a quarterly basis, subject to termination by either party pursuant to a written notice delivered 30 days prior to the start of the next quarter.
 Because of the number of companies related to Contran and us, we believe we benefit from cost savings and economies of scale gained by not having certain management, financial, legal, tax, real estate and administrative staffs duplicated at each company, thus allowing certain individuals to provide services to multiple companies.
 With respect to a publicly held company that is a party to an ISA, the ISA and the related aggregate annual charge are approved by the independent directors of the company after receiving the recommendation from the company's management development and compensation committee as well as the concurrence of the chief financial officer.
-See the Intercorporate Services Agreements part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2022 ISA fees charged by Contran to us and our privately held subsidiaries.
+See the Intercorporate Services Agreements part of the Compensation Discussion and Analysis section in this proxy statement for a more detailed discussion on the procedures and considerations taken by our independent directors in approving the aggregate 2023 ISA fees charged by Contran to us and our privately held subsidiaries.

-The following table sets forth the fees paid by us and our subsidiaries to Contran in 2022 and the amounts anticipated to be paid to Contran in 2023 for services Contran provided us or our subsidiaries under the various ISAs, including the services of all of our named executive officers, as applicable.
+The following table sets forth the fees paid by us and our subsidiaries to Contran in 2023 and the amounts anticipated to be paid to Contran in 2024 for services Contran provided us or our subsidiaries under the various ISAs, including the services of all of our named executive officers, as applicable.
 The amounts indicated below for us include amounts paid by certain of our wholly owned subsidiaries.

-Recipient of Services from Contran under an ISA Fees Conti the IS be Paid to Contran under the ISAs in 2023
+Recipient of Services from Contran under an ISA Fees Paid to Contran under the ISAs in 2023 be Paid to Contran under the ISAs in 2024

-(In m illions)
+(In millions)

-Valhi, Inc. \$ 7.7 \$ 7.0
+Valhi, Inc. \$ 7.0 \$ 7.3

-CompX International Inc. 3.4 3.1
+CompX International Inc. 3.1 3.2

-Kronos Worldwide, Inc. 24.4 22.6
+Kronos Worldwide, Inc. 22.6 23.7

-NL Industries, Inc. 5.7 5.1
+NL Industries, Inc. 5.1 5.3

-Total \$ 41.2 \$ 37.8
+Total \$ 37.8 \$ 39.5